lukascoradin/banking-events-api/README.md

 # Banking Events API

-API simples para simular operações bancárias como depósito, saque e transferência entre contas.
+Simple API to simulate banking operations such as deposits, withdrawals, and transfers between accounts.
-Construída em Ruby on Rails, utilizando SQLite para persistência dos dados.
+Built in Ruby on Rails, using SQLite for data persistence.